YerbaPage/DetectCodeGPT/README.md

 To evaluate our DetectCodeGPT model:

 1. Navigate to the `code-detection` directory.
 2. Configure `main.py` with the appropriate model and dataset paths.
 3. Run the model evaluation script with:
    ```
    python main.py
    ```

+> If you are using your custom model to generate codes, please ensure to update `'base_model_name': "codellama/CodeLlama-7b-hf"` in `main.py` to your model name.

 ## Acknowledgements